-The nature of this collaboration at Abingdon Studios Project Space (ASPS) is to provide exceptional opportunity for presenting individuals works in new and unexpected ways.
-The Abingdon Experiment aims to create an immersive space where objects will come together to investigate themes of allowance and control and the vitality and agency of matter, whilst addressing the issues of assemblage and complexity in a collaborative zone.
+The nature of this collaboration at Abingdon Studios Project Space (ASPS) was to provide exceptional opportunity for presenting individuals works in new and unexpected ways.
+The Abingdon Experiment aimed to create an immersive space where objects come together and investigate themes of allowance and control and the vitality and agency of matter, whilst addressing the issues of assemblage and complexity in a collaborative zone.

 In March 2017, Tomlinson and Bramley exhibited together in the industrial gallery space of S24 in Leeds.
 There had been movements in both practices in terms of form, colour and materials as well as the combination of these elements now demanding further conscious collaborative space and time.

 The collaboration was not expected and exciting to both artists’ practices who agreed that this was a process to be further pursued and developed.
 In efforts to continue evolving themes, the artists have since exchanged ongoing photographs of work and sent each other works described as ‘unfinished’ by post and allowing their counterpart to ‘complete’ or develop.
 An excellent body of work is culminating.